Skip to main content

 Location-aware technology

 Precise and timely communications are essential when dealing with impacted employees in a workplace violence situation.
-The specific building, floor, distance, all matter.
-When time is of the essence, it is essential to know exactly where the impacted employee or groups are located and send targeted messages to them to keep them safe.
+The specific building, floor, and distance, all matter.
+When time is of the essence, it is essential to know exactly where the impacted employees or groups are located and send targeted messages to them to keep them safe.

 Employee location information can come from a variety of sources.
 Depending on your company, location data is likely already available but not accessible in an actionable format.
 Let’s look at some common sources of location data: